Ionut-Leonas-Ungureanu/Unity_EvacuationSimulator/README.md

 # Unity_EvacuationSimulator
-A evacuation simulator developed in unity, using DQN for bots.
+An evacuation simulator developed in unity, using DQN for bots.